List of Hollyoaks characters introduced in 2011: Maddie Morrison

 Maddie Morrison played by Scarlett Bowman, is an old school friend of Bart McQueen (Jonny Clarke).
-She made her first on-screen appearance on 21 June 2011, and departed on 15 November 2012.
+She made her first on-screen appearance on 21 June 2011, and departed on 15 November 2012 when she was killed off in the Enjoy the Ride storyline.
 Casting for Bowman was announced on 13 June.
 Maddie was initially billed as a "beautiful blonde".
 E4 describes her as wanting to become the sixth form "Queen Bee - and Maddie is determined to get that crown.
 Ruling with a seductive mixture of beauty, manipulation and wit, Maddie knows the power of gossip and skillfully uses it to get what she wants - not that you'd realise this, as she's so charming that you just want to be her friend (or boyfriend)!
 One person who is onto her, though, is BFF Tilly, who sees through Maddie's confident facade.
 Does this gossip girl have a vulnerable side?
 Reunited with first love Bart during the wild weekend in Abersoch, Maddie immediately found a rival in Sinead, which means that when she joins the new sixth form the sparks are sure to fly as they vie for social supremacy."